Site migration – how we make sure a domain migration is successful for SEO

 • Organic visibility dropped 40% but wiped out almost all of their page 1 organic rankings dropping their online sales by 90%

-• To replace the lost traffic using Google PPC they would need to spend £100,000 per month
+• To replace the lost traffic using Google PPC they needed to spend an additional £100,000 per month

-• They will need to spend a further £60,000 on the website budget to recover their organic traffic which will take 6 months
+• They needed to spend a further £60,000 on the website budget to recover their organic traffic which would not happen overnight

 Total cost of project: £760,000